Harivansh-coder/Pathvariable-Setter/README.md

 # Pathvariable-Setter
-a simple GUI program to set system path.
+A simple python GUI script to set environment variable.